-The consultation included proposals, which will cause major disturbance to all Chiswick residents with more flights, more noise and more pollution, even if the Third Runway does not go ahead.
+Heathrow’s proposals will cause major disturbance to all Chiswick residents with more flights, more noise and more pollution, possibly even if the Third Runway does not go ahead.

 - Heathrow are proposing options that would result in 29 flights directly over Bedford Park and Chiswick between 06.00 and 07.00am – one plane every 2.4 minutes – at very high decibel levels, likely to wake people up.
 Up to 40 overhead flights per day are proposed at this stage, before implementation of the new runway.

 - If the Third Runway is built, we would be even more significantly affected with incoming low-flying aircraft (at 2,000 – 3,000ft), 47 flights per hour (one every 1.5 minutes) and with all of the flights above the key 65-decibel level.
 There will be 17 departing flights per hour (one every 3.5 minutes), all above 65 decibels.

 We continue to monitor developments, supporting the work of CHATR (Chiswick Against the Third Runway), keeping in touch with the No Third Runway Coalition, and taking action when necessary.
-Following the disappointing government vote in favour of the Third Runway, we remain committed to supporting any further efforts to challenge this development, which represents such a significant threat to Bedford Park and Chiswick.
+We remain committed to supporting any further efforts to challenge this development, which represents such a significant threat to Bedford Park and Chiswick.